debashish49/ProjectX/README.md

 View history of all searches made on the website
 - **Shopping Cart**:
 Add product to cart, View cart, Remove specific product from cart, Remove all products from cart, Print PDF of cart.
 Feature available only when a user is logged in

+# Languages Used

+- Python (Django)
+- HTML
+- CSS

+# How To Run Our Project

+1. Clone the entire repository.
+2. Open the Terminal on your Mac (Command Prompt on Windows) and run the following lines of code:-

+   Use appropriate command to navigate into the project directory:

+    `cd projectx`

+   Activate a virtual environment (optional):

+    `virtualenv env`

+    `source env/bin/activate` &nbsp; #look for the path to your directory

+    Run the server:

+    `python3 manage.py runserver`

 # Project Walkthrough